matn7/CS-Notes/src/main/java/spring/SECURITY.md

 ### Security Principles

 #### Authentication
-- Process of identyfying an individual using credentials
+- Process of identifying an individual using credentials
     - Username & password
     - Tokens